 #6.
 Multiple Memory Cards So You Don’t Have To Worry About Running Out Of Space

 Ireland is such a stunning country!
-From the rugged coastline to castles and green pastures, there will always be something to take a photo of!
+From the rugged coastline to castles and green pastures to ancient cities, there will always be something to take a photo of!
 If you have a camera on your Ireland packing list, you need to add additional memory cards on your list of what to pack for Ireland as well.
 Unless you are packing a computer for Ireland, you will not be able to upload photos and clear your existing memory card.

 #7.
 Don’t Forget To Bring Earplugs When Considering What To Pack For Ireland